randiferous/mock-group-project/README.md

 - figuring out something in new CSS framework can lead to multiple other discoveries
 - modal might be an issue
 - improvements: add vaccination info, make input field a dropdown menu
-- have create branches for 3 people (branch-daryl, branch-danny branch-sam)
+- have create branches for 3 people (branch-daryl, branch-danny branch-sam)???

+- 1st meeting: settle on an idea, and establish github workflow (testing pushes and pulls)